 Crataegus azarolus.
 The azarole grows about 20ft tall and is sometimes cultivated in the Mediterranean for its fruit.
 This is about an inch in diameter and is said to have a pleasant acid taste though this is one of the species that I have yet to try.
 In warm temperate areas the fruit develops more fruit sugars and has a fragrant sugary pulp with a slightly acid flavour.
 In cooler zones, however, the fruit does not develop so well and is best cooked or used in preserves.

 Crataegus baroussana.
-I do not know much about this species since it is not mentioned in any of the literature I have read so far.
-Nevertheless, I have seen the plant growing in a few places and have eaten the fruits.
-These are up to inch in diameter and are pleasantly sweet.
-The plants that I have seen were less than 5ft tall but were fruiting heavily and looked as though they are not going to get much taller.
+The plant is unlikely to grow taller than 5ft.
+The fruits are up to an inch in diameter and are pleasantly sweet.
 This species, therefore, seems to have excellent potential for small gardens or other sites where space is limited.
-The plant is native to Mexico so it might not be hardy in the colder areas of the country.
-All the plants I have seen have been in S. England and all looked very healthy.
+The plant is native to Mexico so it might not be hardy in the colder areas of Britain

 Crataegus ellwangeriana.
 This species is probably another hybrid.
 It grows about 20ft tall and the fruit, which is juicy and acid, makes very pleasant eating.
 The fruit is about 3/4 inch in diameter.

 Crataegus illinoensis.
 The fruit of this species is very similar in taste and size to C. arnoldiana, mentioned earlier.
 I'm not sure how tall the tree will grow, possibly 20ft.